marvcoolguy/My-Project/README.md

-# Welcome to my website
+# Welcome to my Project

-## This website is an example of a dashboard
+## This website is a project i have been working on

 ## I have used many css tricks for this website and even some basic javascript